 At the Tang Center, you can find care specialized for the unique struggles you face, like drop-in sessions for LGBTQ+ students and health/financial resources for undocumented students.
 If you’re not feeling your best in any way, don’t be afraid to stop by and get any help you might need.

-And, don’t forget all of the amazing fitness and wellness opportunities from your Rec Sports membership.
+And, don’t forget all of the amazing fitness and wellness opportunities from your Recreation and Wellbeing membership.

 Berkeley is indeed a huge pond, but it has so many opportunities and resources waiting below the surface.
 Don’t hesitate to dip your feet in and take advantage of everything available on campus.
 Make the most of your Golden Bear experience!